zhou-efr/PimpMyParrot/README.md

 - **Shellter:** A dynamic shellcode injection tool.
 - **Veil:** A tool designed to generate metasploit payloads that bypass common anti-virus solutions.
 - **evil-winrm:** The ultimate WinRM shell for hacking/pentesting.
-- **Ident-user-enum:** A simple PERL tool to enumerate users on a target system through the Ident service (113/TCP).
 - **Veil:** A tool for generating antivirus-evading payloads.
 - **Shelter:** An antivirus evasion tool.